A project of the Partnership for a New American Economy

 Growth in foreign-born population 2000-2013

 Between 2008 and 2018, STEM - or Science, Technology, Engineering, and Math - fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-For Rhode Island, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical: in 2009 more than 45 percent of students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
+For Rhode Island, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical.
+In 2013 almost 40 percent of students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
 More than 68 percent of students earning engineering PhDs in the state in recent years were also noncitizens.
 By 2020, Rhode Island will need to fill 22,900 new STEM jobs and immigrants will play a key role in occupying these positions and continuing to promote economic growth.

 Share of Science/Engineering graduate students who were temporary residents (2010)